QuantiModo/QuantiModo-WordPress-Plugin/README.md

 Demo: Try https://chrome.google.com/webstore/detail/quantimodo-universal-trac/jioloifallegdkgjklafkkbniianjbgi?hl=en-US

 The relevant code and more information on the functionality can be found at https://github.com/QuantiModo/QuantiModo-WordPress-Plugin/tree/develop/reference/QM-Search-Plugin

+### What still needs to be done for the "Add a Measurment" button shortcode to be complete
+- API requests should include Bearer access tokens from `wp_usermeta` table in the Authorization header of all API requests. - If user receives a "Not Authenticated" response from the API, the QuantiModo OAuth login dialog should popup or user should be redirected there and redirect back after logging in and authorizing access.
+- Refresh tokens should be obtained and stored when necessary
+- Code from Chrome extension needs to be re-formatted and made available for embed as a shortcode

 ## Correlation Search Box
 Shortcode - [qm_correlation_search]